-- (a) Audits of financial statements undertaken in compliance with International Standards on Auditing (Ireland); - (b) Reporting accountants acting in connection with an investment circular;^{2a} and
+- (a) Audits of financial statements undertaken in compliance with International Standards on Auditing (Ireland); - (b) Reporting accountants acting in connection with an investment circular;2a and

-1 ISQM (Ireland) 2, Engagement Quality Reviews.
+&lt;sup>1 ISQM (Ireland) 2, Engagement Quality Reviews.

-See, for example, International Standard on Auditing (Ireland) (ISA (Ireland)) 220 (Revised December 2021), Quality Management for an Audit of Financial Statements, paragraph 3.
+&lt;sup>2 See, for example, International Standard on Auditing (Ireland) (ISA (Ireland)) 220 (Revised December 2021), Quality Management for an Audit of Financial Statements, paragraph 3.

-Standards and guidance for accountants undertaking engagements in connection with an investment circular are set out in IAASA's Standards for Investment Reporting (SIRs (Ireland)) [when issued].
+&lt;sup>2a Standards and guidance for accountants undertaking engagements in connection with an investment circular are set out in IAASA's Standards for Investment Reporting (SIRs (Ireland)).

-(c) Reviews of interim financial information by the independent auditor of the entity (International Standard on Review Engagements (Ireland) 2410).^{2b}
+(c) Reviews of interim financial information by the independent auditor of the entity (International Standard on Review Engagements (Ireland) 2410).2b